-View from the Artist's Office, by Richard McGuireThe competition for the 2013-14 Cullman Center fellowship is closed.
-The application for the 2014-2015 fellowship will be online available on this page in June of 2013.
+View from the Artist's Office, by Richard McGuireThe competition for the 2014-15 fellowship is now closed.
+Please visit this page in June 2014 for the link to the 2015-16 fellowship competition application.
+Thank you.

 You walk the corridors of the Library with the acute sensation that what has been bestowed upon you, amongst all these books, is a sense of what matters.
 You enter a silence that requires humility, grace, and the deepest thanks.

 —Colum McCann, novelist.
 Fellow 2004-2005

 The Dorothy and Lewis B. Cullman Center for Scholars and Writers offers fellowships to people whose work will benefit directly from access to the research collections at the Stephen A. Schwarzman Building at Fifth Avenue and 42nd Street (formerly the Humanities and Social Sciences Library).
 Renowned for the extraordinary comprehensiveness of its collections, the Library is one of the world's preeminent resources for study in anthropology, art, geography, history, languages and literature, philosophy, politics, popular culture, psychology, religion, sociology, and sports.

 It was one of the best and most productive years of my life.
 Whether the work is any good is of course another matter.